ashbaldry/ashbaldry.github.io/_posts/2022-05-semantic-html.md

 Trade-offs are bound to occur; these more well known frameworks have been updated and iterated on for years, and include many components and features that won't be available in these classless frameworks, making it much quicker to build an application without writing any extra CSS.
 They have also been including more accessibility features by using <abbr title="Accessible Rich Internet Applications">ARIA</abbr> attributes (a list of all attributes are available on [Mozilla Web Docs](https://developer.mozilla.org/en-US/docs/web/Accessibility/ARIA/Attributes)), they provide enhanced accessibility compared to Semantic HTML.

 You don't need to use a classless framework to make it more semantic.
-Simply by changing the `<div>` and `<span>` tags within your existing framework is sometimes enough.
+Simply by changing the `&lt;div&gt;` and `&lt;span&gt;` tags within your existing framework is sometimes enough.
 Because most styling is attached to the classes rather than the components, changing these tags will not affect the UI but will make the web page more accessible.

 <figure>
 ![Comparison](assets/semantic_div_comp.jpeg)
 <figcaption>
-Both of these UIs are using the same classes, one with `<div>` elements and the other with Semantic HTML<sup>[3]</sup>.
+Both of these UIs are using the same classes, one with `&lt;div&gt;` elements and the other with Semantic HTML<sup>[3]</sup>.
 </figcaption>
 </figure>